 Create a pre-flight checklist that includes charging batteries, inserting memory cards, and updating software.
 Send us an email and we can provide a checklist that we use for our missions.

 Create Your Safety Protocols

+We recommend having a written set of safety protocols.
 Here are some practical safety protocols that we follow

 - Always keep your drone within sight and be aware of other aircraft in the area